-The island of Maui is truly one of the most beautiful and restorative places in the United States, if not the world, with its luxury resorts and retreat centers, amazing food, a plethora of activities to bring you back to center, and –best of all–the Aloha spirit of the native Hawaiian people that says all are welcome.
+The island of Maui is truly one of the most beautiful and restorative places in the United States, if not the world, with its luxury resorts and retreat centers, amazing food, a plethora of activities to bring you back to center, and—best of all—the aloha spirit of the native Hawaiian people that says all are welcome.
 Here are suggestions for the best ways to enjoy all that Maui has to offer.

 WHERE TO STAY

-The Fairmont Kea Lani: When you walk into The Fairmont Kea Lani on Wailea, it will seem like some kind god dropped a palace in the middle of paradise and invited you in.
+The Fairmont Kea Lani: When you walk into The Fairmont Kea Lani in Wailea, it will seem like some kind god dropped a palace in the middle of paradise and invited you in.
 Sure, there are many luxury resorts on the strip of ocean Wailea sits on, but The Fairmont surpasses them all.
 Aside from the beauty of the open-air, hacienda-style architecture, designed by Mexican architect Jose Luis Ezquerra, with Mediterranean and Middle Eastern influences, you still feel a distinct Hawaiian spirit as you walk the ocean-side resort grounds and swim in one of its three pools.
-Hawaiian history and culture are infused into every part of the experience at The Fairmont, from the fine and casual dining and the art on the walls to the spa and activities it offers guests, like canoeing, before which you'll witness a Hawaiian blessing of your trip before departing and learn the Hawaiian words for stop and go, as well as the wildlife you'll see on your journey, like honu (turtles).
+Hawaiian history and culture are infused into every part of the experience at The Fairmont, from the fine and casual dining and the art on the walls to the spa and activities it offers guests, like canoeing, before which you’ll witness a Hawaiian blessing of your trip before departing and learn the Hawaiian words for stop and go, as well as the wildlife you’ll see on your journey, like honu (turtles).
 The family-friendly, all-suite and villa resort will give you ample time to relax in luxury while learning about the beautiful and storied history of Maui and the Hawaiian islands.

 Read more about my experience at The Fairmont here.

 The Ritz-Carlton: The name and brand are internationally synonymous with luxury and great service, and the Ritz-Carlton at Kapalua more than lives up to that reputation with its ocean views, multiple pools, fine dining opportunities, spa and club-level rooms.
 These are not what make this Ritz-Carlton special, however.
-Under the direction of The Ritz's cultural advisor Clifford Naeole, the resort has become a part of the Hawaiian community, hosting an annual Celebration of the Arts, where the history and culture of native Hawaiians.
-When the resort was first being constructed more than twenty years ago, The Ritz became the first hotel to move its prime oceanfront location out of respect to protesting native Hawaiians and the burial ground that existed there, and as a result, the Ritz set precedent across Hawai'i that businesses could no longer build on sacred sites.
+Under the direction of the Ritz’s cultural advisor Clifford Naeole, the resort has become a part of the Hawaiian community, hosting an annual Celebration of the Arts, where the history and culture of native Hawaiians.
+When the resort was first being constructed more than 20 years ago, the Ritz became the first hotel to move its prime oceanfront location out of respect to protesting native Hawaiians and the burial ground that existed there, and as a result, the Ritz set precedent across Hawai’i that businesses could no longer build on sacred sites.

 It is because of that deference and continued showing of respect, inclusion and immersion in Hawaiian culture that the Ritz has become a place where native Hawaiian history, language and cultural arts are heralded and supported, whether during the annual Celebration or any day, when guests can participate in cultural and environmental activities like and ceremonies, like the sunrise spiritual purification ceremony Hiuwai led by Naeole on the beach.
 Guests have many opportunities to leave The Ritz-Carlton not only restored, well-fed and well-served but also with a greater respect and a new appreciation for nature and the spirit that dwells in all living things, and a better understanding of the history of Hawai’i and its people.